-UPDATE 8-Kremlin orders Washington to slash embassy staff in Russia
+CORRECTED-UPDATE 8-Kremlin orders Washington to slash embassy staff in Russia

 Embassy employees in Moscow on Monday anxiously waited to hear if they would keep their jobs.
 Tefft described the Russian decision as unfair, but provided no details about the cuts, a person at the meeting told Reuters.

-The ambassador said Russian staff who were let go could apply for a special immigration visa to the United States.
+The ambassador said Russian staff who were let go and had served at least 15 years could apply for a special immigration visa to the United States.

 "People asked what Russian staff should do now, since a lot of Russian people working for the embassy are blacklisted and cannot find a job in Russian companies," said the person present.